carbonfact/lea/README.md

 ### Development vs. production

+By default, lea creates an isolation layer with production.
+The way this is done depends on your warehouse:

+- BigQuery : by appending a `_<user>` suffix to schema names
+- DuckDB : by adding a suffix `_<user>` to database file.

-By default, lea appends a `_<user>` suffix to schema names.
-This way you can have a development schema and a production schema.
-Use the `--production` flag to disable this behavior.
+In other words, a development environment is used by default.
+Use the `--production` flag when executing `lea run` to disable this behaviour, and instead target the product environment.

 ```sh
 lea run --production